mkmat/CODE-GPSD-3D/README.md

 ## Test configurations and test runs

 A number of configurations and corresponding box-files are available from the current respository.
 They are named .benchmark-x-config and .benchmark-x-box.
-A test call, using 10 of the available threads, 50000 Monte Carlo trials (*q=5*), for a probe sphere with zero radius, and materials spheres of radius 1.0 is
+A test call, using 10 of the available threads, 20000 Monte Carlo trials (*q=10*), for a probe sphere with zero radius, and *N=2000* materials spheres of radius *r*<sub>o</sub>=1.0 is

         perl ./GPSD-3D -in=.benchmark-7-config -box=.benchmark-7-box -rp=0.0 -ro=1.0 -q=10 -np=10

-As we did not suppress stdout via -quiet, it should produce the following:
+As we did not suppress stdout via -quiet, it should produce the following within less than 10 secs:

        _______________________________________________________________________________________________________________________________